If I haven’t answered your question here, email me!

 Also note that a web request is what initially starts the agent process.
 If your app receives little or no web traffic, this could result in the agent never starting and never reporting metrics to Rails Autoscale.
 To work around this limitation, use an uptime monitor (FreshPing is a free option) to continually ping your site.

 Yes!
 If you have multiple worker process types defined in your

 Procfile, they will all be available for autoscaling.
 Configuration for each process type is completely independent.
 Look for “autoscale additional worker dynos” in your settings page.

 Anytime you restart or shut down a worker dyno (such as downscaling, deploying, or restarting), you risk killing long-running jobs.
 Autoscaling often magnifies this issue because you’re shutting down worker dynos much more frequently.

 Your worker backend will typically re-enqueue these jobs after being terminated, so you must ensure that your jobs are reentrant—that they can successfully re-run after a previous, interrupted run.
-If possible, also try breaking long-running jobs into a batch of smaller jobs.
+You can also configure Rails Autoscale to prevent downscaling during long-running jobs.

 The agent takes a snapshot of job latency (queue time) every 10 seconds.
 If your job latency frequently hovers at 0 milliseconds, this might look like missing data in Rails Autoscale.

 If you do expect to see some worker queue time in Rails Autoscale, it’s possible the agent is not running.
 Do you see queue time for your web dynos?
 If not, you’re probably running a worker-only app or an app that receives very little web traffic.